 I’ve heard many home cooks express frustration with their attempts to make sunbutter, so I thought I’d do a sunbutter recipe and photo tutorial to explain the key to making rich, creamy, nutty-flavored sunbutter.
 It is all about time.

-Get our super-simple sunflower butter recipe after the jump, and prepare to lick your fingers, the spoon, the bowl, and maybe even that spill down your toddler’s shirt (don’t judge me)…
+Learn how to make sunbutter with our sunflower butter recipe below, and prepare to lick your fingers, the spoon, the bowl, and maybe even that spill down your toddler’s shirt (don’t judge me)…

 First assemble your ingredients.
 You’ll need unsalted, shelled, plain-old sunflower seeds.
 You’ll also need some salt, sugar (or honey/agave/whatever sweetener you like), and some olive oil.
 That’s it.